Parallel approximation of min-max problems: Double quantum interactive proofs

-In Section \ref{sec:alg} we presented a parallel oracle-algorithm (Figure \ref{fig:sqg-alg}) for the problem of approximating $\lambda(R)$ (Problem \ref{problem:lambda}) and proved its correctness and efficiency (Proposition \ref{thm:generic_lambda}).
-In order to complete the description of our algorithm for double quantum interactive proofs it remains only to describe the implementation of the oracle for weak optimization for $\bP(R)$ (Problem \ref{problem:oracle}).
+In order to complete the description of our parallel algorithm for double quantum interactive proofs it remains only to describe the implementation of the oracle for optimization for $\bP(V)$ (Problem \ref{problem:oracle}).
 In this section we establish the following.